Trent — full-stack digital marketer

 What I do

-- Product strategy and positioning
+- Strategy and positioning

-- Marketing and growth
+- Analytics and measurement

 Background